pradeepan02/pradeepan02/README.md

 ---

 ## 💡 **Fun Fact**
 When I’m not coding, I’m probably experimenting with new AI models, playing chess, or exploring the latest tech trends!
+Did you know I once built a chatbot that could play chess with you? ♟️

 ---